sabuhiabbas/unit3_2023-project/README.md

     db.close()
     self.update()
 ```
 The code above how to access checked rows, a database, create and get result of a query.
 Additionaly, I use MDDiaolog to let the user know that the row has been deleted from the database.
-I use the same structure of code in different areas of my code if I need a pop-up diaolog.
+I use the same structure of code in different areas of my code if I need a pop-up diaolog.[^22]

 ### Success criteria 5: The solution hashes the signup information entered by the user when trying to sign up
 #### Hashing a string